 As for appropriate safeguards, the employer should ensure it has an ‘appropriate policy document’ in place setting out its approach to processing special category data and that this document is drafted broadly enough to encompass this type of processing.

-The guidance also emphasises the importance of transparency and the need to provide appropriate privacy notice information to employees in respect of the data that will be collected in any temperature checks/other tests.
+The guidance also emphasises the importance of transparency and the need to provide appropriate privacy notice information to employees in respect of the data that will be collected in any tests that an employer carries out.
 It states “Before carrying out any tests, you should at least let your staff know what personal data is required, what it will be used for, and who you will share it with.
 You should also let them know how long you intend to keep the data for.
 It would also be helpful for you to provide employees with the opportunity to discuss the collection of such data if they have any concerns.”
 You should consider any potential negative consequences for staff and whether this will mean your use of their data could be unfair.
 Employees should also be informed about the rights they have in relation to this data, such as their right of access.